fengshenx/LR_GainMap_HDR_Export_Plugin/README.md

 * Select HDR output, Color Space HDR P3.
 Don't select maximize compatibility
 * Start export

+# Build
+* Install Xcode development tools and make

-Because this plug-in first exports to an intermediate format and then converts it to HEIC, it is recommended that the intermediate format be selected as TIFF to ensure the best image quality.
+Because this plug-in first exports to an TIFF format and then converts it to HEIC, Make sure to select TIFF as the export format.